snonux/gemtexter/README.md

 * Automatic ToC generation.
 * Sitemap generation.
 * More output formats.
 Gopher?
 Groff?
 Plain text?
 PDF via Pandoc? .sh with interactive menus?
-* External CSS file for HTML (so that the style doesn't need to be included in each HTML page again)